jdanford/glyphs/README.md

 - TypeScript >= 2.0
 - [http-server] (optional)

-Either serve the root directory yourself, or if you have [http-server] installed, run `make serve` and open the URL it gives you.
+If you have [http-server] installed, run `make serve` and open the URL it gives you, otherwise use your favorite HTTP server.

-## Usage
+## Usage (in app)

-In the app, the button with the question mark on it has a help window with documentation and examples.
+Click on a glyph (or empty cell) to change it.
+Click the question mark button to view documentation and examples.

 ## Future improvements

-- Expand documentation and examples
+### External
+- Add "run fast" button à la TIS-100
 - Use good UI design (no `window.prompt`)
+- Add more examples
 - Add more glyphs
+- Make a better favicon

+### Internal
+- Move program encoding/decoding to separate module
+- Move hash fragment handling out of GlyphGrid
 - Expose better interface for glyph `effect` functions
-- Add speed controls
 - Make CSS more modular
-- Move program encoding/decoding to separate module
-- Move hash fragment handling out of GlyphGrid

 ## Attributions 💖